 Tips for Workshop Presenters

-Thank you for agreeing to present a one-hour workshop at the 2017 IBSC Annual Conference.
-We look forward to seeing you in Baltimore in June.
+Thank you for agreeing to present a workshop at the 2018 IBSC Annual Conference.
+We look forward to seeing you at The Southport School in July.
 To ensure a successful experience for both the presenters and delegates, please keep these tips in mind as you prepare for your workshop presentation.

 If you have any questions or concerns, please contact Amy Ahart at email@example.com.